AtharvaSangit/dockerized-fashion-mnist/README.md

 Docker Verification: Successful Docker builds and container runs confirmed the reproducibility and correctness of the containerized app.

 You can validate that the container is running correctly by visiting http://localhost:8501 for the Streamlit app.

+## Potential Improvements

+CI/CD Integration: Link GitHub Actions to automatically build, test, and deploy your project each time you push code.
+This reduces manual effort and ensures consistency.

+Model Tracking with MLflow: Use MLflow to keep track of different versions of the model, experiments in a simple dashboard.

+Deploy your Docker containers using Kubernetes.
+This helps automatically scale the app based on demand.